Skip to content

 So, who can I buy from?

-Although some kitchen appliance brands are falling short of ethical standards, there are still some great brands to choose.
-The brands in the green section of our Ethical Kitchen Appliances Ratings table are good ethical choices.
+Although some kitchen appliance brands are falling short of ethical standards, there are still some great brands to choose from.
+The brands in the green section of our Ethical Kitchen Appliances Ratings Table are good ethical choices.
 For instance, Krups and Tefal receive a top ethical rating for both Environmental Report and Code of Conduct, whilst Dualit receives the best rating overall.
 Read Dualit’s Code of Conduct and Tefal’s Environmental Report to see examples of published brand accountability.
+Brands that hold Ethical Accreditation from The Good Shopping Guide have had their ethical credentials independently verified — the clearest signal available to consumers.

-See our Ethical Kitchen Appliances Ratings Table to compare brands
+See our Ethical Kitchen Appliances Ratings Table to compare brands’ ethical scores.

 The Good Shopping Guide has examined thousands of brands and ranked them according to how they consider and operate in relation to the Environment, Animals, and People.
 All of the brands listed on our Ethical Ratings Tables have corresponding articles produced and published by The Good Shopping Guide.
 We have evaluated and examined the claims, sustainability certifications, and business ethics from thousands of brands.
 For additional information, click on any brand name.